-EDINBURG - If you haven’t found the time to decorate Easter eggs, there is still time to participate in Cascarón! to be held at the Museum of South Texas History.
-Bring the whole family on Saturday, April 15, from 1 p.m. to 3 p.m. to decorate cascarones, or egg shells, with decorating materials provided by the museum.
-A dozen egg shells will be available for a $1 donation, while supplies last.
+If you haven’t found the time to decorate Easter eggs, there is still time to participate in ¡Cascarón! to be held at the Museum of South Texas History April 20 at 10 a.m.
+Bring family and friends to decorate cascarones, or egg shells, with decorating materials provided by the museum.
+Guests are encouraged to bring their own baskets.

-The Cascarón! event is included in regular museum admission: $7 adults (ages 18+); $5 seniors with ID (ages 62+) and students with ID (ages 13+); $4 for children (ages 4 to 12); free for children ages 3 and younger.
+Guests who arrive before noon will receive free admission to the ¡Cascarón! activities and the signature exhibition, Rio Grande Legacy.
+The ¡Cascarón! event is included in regular museum admission: $8 adults (ages 18+); $6 seniors with ID (ages 62+) and students with ID (ages 13+); $5 for children (ages 4 to 12); free for children ages 3 and younger.
 FRIENDS of the Museum are admitted free as a benefit of FRIENDship.
 For more information on the event or becoming a FRIEND of the Museum, call +1-956-383-6911.
-Guests who arrive before noon will receive free admission to the Cascarón! activities and the signature exhibition, Rio Grande Legacy.